Scribble-Works/preptime-api/README.md

 You can find guidelines on updating your .env file for optimal security [here](https://supabase.com/docs/guides/self-hosting/docker#dashboard-authentication)

-- Create a table for responses using the model :
+- Create a table for responses using the schema :

   - Name - Type
   - sheet_id - uuid